anika-sw/frontend-black-at-ada/README.md

 ### Create New User & Login

 Users must enter required information to create a profile and gain access to the application.
-A user's email and hashed password is used to login to the app on subsquent visits to the site.
+A user"s email and hashed password is used to login to the app on subsquent visits to the site.

 ### Create & View Events